md-abu-shayid/Bengali_Hand_written_digit_recognization/README.md

 # Bengali_Hand_written_digit_recognization
-This is a linear regration model to recognize bengali hand written digit
+## This is a linear regression model to recognize Bengali handwritten digits